 6) Emotional Intelligence

 What is emotional intelligence?
-Depending on whether your using this term as an attribute, as part of a person’s character, maturity, or other quantifier, we instinctively know the more emotionally aware and knowledgeable we are about what we or other people are feeling, the better we are at dealing with difficult emotions.
+Depending on whether you’re using this term as an attribute, as part of a person’s character, maturity, or other quantifier, we instinctively know the more emotionally aware and knowledgeable we are about what we or other people are feeling, the better we are at dealing with difficult emotions.

 Very much like the consciousness studies of Dr. David Hawkins and the Integral Psychology theory of Ken Wilbur, we know there must be a graduating scale upon which we find our own level of understanding of ourselves and the world.
 The more we understand, the more aware we are of our own motivations and others, the easier it is to overcome strong, unpleasant emotions.
 Haven’t you been so upset at another person or situation, that your peace is destroyed?
 Your thoughts about it causes unpleasant, visceral reactions in your body, affecting your sleep, and making you irritable, sad, or anxious?
 It is like a dark mood has taken over your whole being.
 While you’re blaming someone, blaming yourself, or just trying to repress it, you can’t seem to move past it.
 Eventually something has to give, and hopefully it isn’t causing more drama or creating an imbalance in your body.